 And when it’s chia pudding, it’s a super healthy breakfast/dessert too.

-Then add in some chunks of fresh mango and stir in.
+- Then add in chunks of fresh mango.

 You absolutely can switch this out for a light coconut milk or a different plant milk, but of course it will be less rich if you do, but still good.

 Maple syrup.
 We used maple syrup for the sweetener.
 Since there are 4 serves of mango chia pudding in this recipe, it works out to 1 Tbsp per serve.
 If you want to you can omit the maple syrup and see if the mango alone makes it sweet enough for you.

 Then you can just drizzle some maple syrup over the top if it’s not sweet enough when you serve it.

 I consider this pudding to be the perfect level of sweet, but if you are the type of person who tends to find many desserts overly sweet, then rather take the more cautious approach.

 Fresh ripe mangoes.
 It’s crucial that your mangos are ripe and delicious for a perfect result in this recipe.
 They should be firm but yield to the touch and they should taste sweet and delicious.